JATAN-JOT-SHARMA/secure-encrypt-tool/README.md

 Secure Encrypt Tool is a Python-based desktop application that helps users protect sensitive files using strong encryption.
 It provides an easy-to-use graphical interface for encrypting and decrypting files while maintaining data confidentiality and integrity.

-> **Note:** This project is intended for educational purposes and authorized use only.

 ---

 # 📌 Features